josdejong/jsoneditor/src/docs/which files do I need.md

 - Or if you want to provide `ace` and/or `ajv` yourself via the configuration options, for example when you already use Ace in other parts of your web application too and don't want to bundle the library twice.
+- You don't need the color picker, or want to provide your own color picker using `onColorPicker`.

 Which files are needed when using the minimalist version?